open-policy-agent/vscode-opa/README.md

 ## Requirements

 * This plugin requires the [Open Policy Agent](https://github.com/open-policy-agent/opa) executable (`opa`) to be installed in your $PATH.
 Alternatively, you can configure the `opa.path` setting to point to the executable.
 If you do not have OPA installed, the plugin will prompt you to install the executable the first time you evaluate a policy, run tests, etc.
-* You may need to run `npm install` to install any missing dependencies.

 ## Installation